wp-plugins/simple-testimonials/readme.txt

 1. If you forgot how to use the testimonial plugin at any time, I've placed a 1 page user manual directly into the testimonial section of your admin area.
 You're welcome! :)

 == Changelog ==

+= 0.0.4 =
+* Added an optional character limit to testimonials outputted with a widget
+* Added an optional "read more" link to the testimonial widget
+* Made some changes to try to prevent SEO plugins from appearing on the testimonial composition page, as testimonials are not themselves intended to be stand-alone pages.
+* Fixed broken image in the manual
+* Updated manual to reflect new options
+* Gave the testimonials section a custom icon in the admin backend

 = 0.0.3 =
 * Fixed an error in the shortcodes that could cause testimonials to appear in unexpected places in layouts with lots of floats.